MraDmr0/qqEvolC/README.md

 * sigma2           = spreading of the second gaussian impulse

 ## Output description
-The executable outputs the file "prefox.txt" which containes:
+The executable outputs, at each time step saved, the following data:
 * time ($\mu s$)
-* value of envelope funcion
+* value of envelope function
-* wavefunction of each energy level
+* wave-function of each energy level

-other informations on the state of the execution and the runtime are printed on console.

 ## Utilities
 The package includes a Python script "Plot.py" that allows to easily plot the occupation probability and the envelope shape as a function of time.
-When executing it, it is necessary to specify the same prefix of the input file:

-$python plot.py prefix

 ## Next developements
 The current Ver.
-1.1 implements the basic functions of the package.
+1.0 implements the basic functions of the package.
 However, the code and the repository can be further developed from many points of view:
+* The code can be easily extended to support more energy levels
 * Overall the code should be better organized and commentend to become more user and developer friendly
-* A reorganization of the code should also aim to an enhancement of the performances, even with multi-thread parallelizzation if worth
+* A reorganization of the code should also aim to an enhancement of the performances, even with multi-thread parallelization if worth
 * The code can be extended by implementing more envelope functions or different potentials
 * The repository lacks practical examples which need to be included
+* The python script is simple and only works up to four levels, this needs to be generalized
 * The code was initially thought to implement also "qb_mode = on" to accept input parameters in a different form for the special case of a two-levels system

-## New features of Ver 1.1
-* The code now saves the results on a text file
-* The code can be now applied to any number of energy levels D
+## Current developements on this local version

+* implement the use of vectors in place of manual dynamical allocations and transform matrices in vectors: OK.
+Maybe Vmatrix?
+* implement RK45
+* check why std::ofstream raises segfault
+* correct spelling errors in readme!

 ## Other informations
 This code follows the Python version "Evoluzione.py" (https://github.com/MraDmr0/Evoluzione), which however lacks input and error handling.
 Moreover, the Python implementation is sevearly constrained by the computational performances offered by the language.
-Another Python version which leverages the Numba package for performance enhancements is under developement.
+Another Python version which leverages the Numba package for performance enhancements is under development.

-Mario Di Mare, 28/09/2025
+Mario Di Mare, 01/10/2025